tum-ens/urbs/doc/implementdoc/sets.rst

 	:math:`r \in R`          Cost Types
 	======================== =====================

-Time Steps
+Timesteps
 ^^^^^^^^^^

 The model urbs is considered to observe a energy system model and calculate the optimal solution within a limited span of time.
 This limited span of time is viewed as a discrete variable, which means values of variables are viewed as occurring only at distinct timesteps.
-The set of **time steps** :math:`T = \{t_0,\dots,t_N\}` for :math:`N` in :math:`\mathbb{N}` represents Time.
+The set of **timesteps** :math:`T = \{t_0,\dots,t_N\}` for :math:`N` in :math:`\mathbb{N}` represents time.
 This set contains :math:`N+1` sequential time steps with equal spaces.
 Each time step represents another point in time.
 At the initialization of the model this set is fixed by the user by setting the variable ``timesteps`` in script ``runme.py``.
 Duration of space between timesteps